 - Roll over on all fours

 These steps are followed in sequential order and performed until one is successful.
 In rare instances, a doctor may find it necessary to fracture the clavicle to save the infant.

 Generally, when a shoulder dystocia has been successfully treated, the infant can be delivered without further complication or injury.
 Usually a doctor will prescribe further tests and examination to ensure that your child was delivered safely and without harm.

 If a child was injured from a shoulder dystocia, they may exhibit symptoms of brachial plexus nerve damage.
 Birth injuries involving the brachial plexus can lead to serious long-term issues in sensory and motor development, and should be examined immediately and treated if necessary.

 Generally, shoulder dystocia is treatable and does not cause long-term effects on the mother or the child.
 An OBGYN is trained for delivery complications and can act to treat these issues and deliver the baby safely.
 If you suspect that your doctor did not properly treat your child’s shoulder dystocia, you may need to seek the opinion and advice of an experienced birth injury lawyer.

 How a Birth Injury Lawyer can Help You

 Our caring in-house physician, as well as our team of trained birth injury lawyers can determine if your child was injured due to negligent care.
 In cases where injury was preventable, you may be entitled to monetary compensation for injury to you and your child.

-This compensation can cover medical expenses such as surgery, physical therapy, and other treatments.
+This compensation from a medical malpractice lawsuit can cover medical expenses such as surgery, physical therapy, and other treatments.
 It can even cover other costs such as lost wages and pain & suffering.